Los Angeles City Hall: History

+A City Council ordinance passed in 1905 did not permit any new construction to be taller than 13 stories or 150 ft in order to keep the city's architecture harmonious.
+City Hall's 454 ft height was deemed exempt as a public building and assured that no building would surpass one third its height for over three decades until the ordinance was repealed by voter referendum in 1957.
+Therefore, from its completion in 1928 until finally surpassed by the topping off of Union Bank Plaza in 1966, City Hall was the tallest building in Los Angeles and shared the skyline with only a few structures such as the Continental Building, the only property built taller than 150 ft prior to the ordinance, and the Richfield Tower and Eastern Columbia Building, which exceeded the ordinance through a loophole allowing for decorative towers.

 City Hall has an observation deck, free to the public and open Monday through Friday during business hours.
 The peak of the pyramid at the top of the building is an airplane beacon named in honor of Colonel Charles A. Lindbergh, the Lindbergh Beacon.
 Circa 1939, there was an art gallery, in Room 351 on the third floor, that exhibited paintings by California artists.

-The building was designated a Los Angeles Historic-Cultural Monument in 1976.
+The building was designated a Los Angeles Historic-Cultural Monument in 1976, and was listed on the National Register of Historic Places in 2025.

-In 1998 the building was closed during a total $135 million refurbishment which also included upgrading it so it could withstand a magnitude 8.2 earthquake including permitting it to sway in a quake.
+In 1998 the building was closed during a total $135 million refurbishment which also included upgrading it so it could withstand a magnitude 8.2 earthquake, including permitting it to sway in a quake.

-Previous City Halls
+Previous city halls

 Prior to the completion of the current structure, the L.A.
 City Council utilized various other buildings: